Session Schedule

 Registration

-Two registration periods are scheduled each year: one in October for the spring terms; one in March or April for the following summer and fall terms.
+Two registration periods are scheduled each year: one in October or November for the following spring and summer terms; one in March or April for the following fall term.
 Summer sessions are voluntary sessions and carry additional fees and charges.
 All students are expected to register for classes during the registration period, which is announced to students on the Registrar’s webpage and through electronic communication to each student.
 Students are required to meet with their faculty advisors or advisors to choose classes and to have their course selections formally approved in Student Planning.
 Students may not register for classes until all advising, financial, and reporting obligations are met.

 Classes are open to all students as long as space is available, and as long as all criteria is met.
 The size of classes is limited in some cases because of the nature of the courses being taught.
 In some courses, preference is given to upper-class students or students who have majors or minors in certain fields.
 (In the admission of students to classes, as in all other policies, Eastern does not discriminate on the basis of gender, race, age, color, handicap, marital or parental status, or national or ethnic origin.)